Slavic Studies

 Requirements

 The Department of Slavic Studies offers standard and Honors programs.
 All concentrators are strongly encouraged to study abroad in Russia, Czech Republic, or Poland either during the academic year or the summer.
-Brown has approved programs in Moscow, St. Petersburg, Yaroslavl, Irkutsk and Prague, and an exchange program in Krakow and Prague.
-Brown also offers a summer program in St. Petersburg, Russia that is very popular with our concentrators.
+Brown has approved programs in countries where Russian is spoken as a primary or secondary language and in Krakow and Prague.

 • Language study: a minimum of 6 semesters of Russian (or Czech or Polish) or the equivalent; or a combined total of 8 semesters of two Slavic languages or the equivalent.